jayayaen/outlier-skewness-validation/README.md

 ## Outlier and Skewness Validation Pipeline
-Python pipeline to detect and transform skewed features, validate outliers, and produce logs and plots.
+This project provides a robust, production-ready Python pipeline to **detect and address skewness and outliers** in numeric datasets. <br/>
+It is designed to streamline the data validation process before statistical analysis or machine learning model development.

 A clean, PEP8-compliant Python pipeline to: